chubbyalvin/PalWheel/README.md

 **PalWheel** is a customizable radial action wheel for **Palworld** built with **UE4SS**.

-It gives quick access to frequently used actions through **two configurable wheels**, with **24 saved assignment positions total** and **4 to 12 visible slots per wheel**.
+It gives quick access to frequently used actions through **up to three configurable wheels**, with **36 saved assignment positions total** and **4 to 12 visible slots per wheel**.
 PalWheel is designed primarily for controller use, while still supporting keyboard and mouse.

-> **Current version:** 1.1
+> **Current version:** 1.2
 > **Author:** CHUBBYALVIN
 > **Platform:** Palworld for Windows
 > **Framework:** UE4SS